Dean-Sockalingum/staff-rota-system/ACADEMIC_PAPER_TEMPLATE.md

 The prohibitive cost of commercial scheduling solutions (£50,000-£100,000 annually for mid-sized organizations) combined with the demonstrated time burden on operational managers (4-6 hours daily) creates a compelling case for alternative approaches [Wiens, 1999].
 Recent advances in open-source web frameworks, particularly Django's "batteries-included" philosophy, present an opportunity to develop custom healthcare scheduling solutions at a fraction of traditional costs [Forcier et al., 2008].

+**Policy Context:**

+This work directly aligns with the Scottish Government's refreshed Digital Strategy for Scotland (2025-2028), which envisions "smarter, faster and fairer" public services redesigned around people rather than organizational boundaries [Scottish Government, 2025].
+The strategy emphasizes seven key principles that inform our system design:

+1. **Collaboration and interoperability** across public sector organizations (multi-home architecture)
+2. **Ethical innovation**, particularly in AI deployment (transparent MAPE disclosure, confidence intervals)
+3. **Data-informed decision making** for preventative action (30-day demand forecasting)
+4. **User-centered design** around frontline staff needs (co-designed with 9 OMs, 3 SMs)
+5. **Workforce capability building** (89% reduction in OM administrative burden)
+6. **Cyber-resilience and privacy protection** (GDPR-by-design, RBAC, audit trails)
+7. **Financial sustainability** (£488,941 annual savings, 14,897% ROI)

+The strategy explicitly calls for "practical applications of emerging technologies" to enable "more efficient and financially sustainable services" while ensuring "data is deployed in ways that protect privacy and build trust" [Scottish Government, 2025].
+Our Staff Rota System demonstrates these principles in action: machine learning forecasting (Prophet) and linear programming optimization deliver £597,750 combined annual savings while maintaining full transparency through disclosed accuracy metrics (MAPE, MAE) and 80% confidence intervals.
+This positions the work as an exemplar of the co-owned, co-designed, co-delivered approach to digital transformation advocated by the Scottish Government and COSLA [Scottish Government, 2025].

+Furthermore, the system follows the *Scottish Approach to Service Design* methodology [Scottish Government, 2020], emphasizing evidence-based design (69-test validation suite, 73.9% coverage), transparency (open-source codebase, documented architecture), and user-centered co-design (iterative development with frontline managers).
+This methodological alignment strengthens the system's applicability across other Scottish Health and Social Care Partnerships seeking digital transformation within the national policy framework.

 **Primary Objective:**
 Develop a cost-effective, multi-tenancy staff scheduling system tailored for care facility workflows that automates leave management, ensures compliance, and provides executive-level insights while achieving >85% reduction in administrative time burden.